bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Cloudy
+- Clear
 - 85% humidity
-- 4 mph wind
+- 7 mph wind
-- 100% cloud cover
+- 5% cloud cover
 - 30 AQI O3 🟩
 - 19 AQI PM2.5 🟩
-- 0.49 inches of rain in the past 24 hours
+- 0.52 inches of rain in the past 24 hours
 - 0.23 inches of rain expected in the next 72 hours